canonical/iot-field-example-snaps/using-docker/README.md

 Core by utilizing the docker commands, compose-files, and other artifacts to manage the lifecycle of one or more docker workloads.

 It requires the Docker snap.
+After recent changes, the Docker snap requires `snapd` 2.59.1.
+If an older version of `snapd` is required, please use the Docker snap available on 18/stable.

 **REMEMBER**: the [docker interface](https://github.com/snapcore/snapd/blob/cdf2a1577ac7b8f98b1201b0ae5fd8f3b3d10a52/interfaces/builtin/docker_support.go#L59-L63)